 #12 is extremely versatile with its 11.5oz easy to work with & manage weight.
 It is double filled, so it is going to be a bit stronger than a 12oz single fill.
 The weave is extremely dense similar to an army duck, but with a bit more texture.
 The width selection is incredible from 36″ all the way to 144″.
 It also comes primed as an Artist Canvas in widths from 60″-96″.
 The weight of this canvas is appropriate for so many project applications and it is easy to dye.
 Big Duck Canvas prices on #12 canvas are the most impressive with generous wholesale bulk discounts.
 Check it out or request a sample.

 Along with its many popular uses, Army Duck is one of the best canvas fabrics to screen print!
 The surface has a very smooth texture created by the densely woven cotton fibers allowing for GREAT fine detail in printing.
-If you are creating a screen printed bag of any type make sure to get some our free samples of Army Duck and see for yourself!
-Here is quick look (less than 2 minutes I promise) of our 10.10oz Army Duck Cotton Canvas.
+If you are creating a screen printed bag of any type make sure to get some our free Army Duck samples and see for yourself!
+Here is a quick video of our 10.10oz Army Duck Cotton Canvas.

 We offer custom Sunforger® finishes and custom dye lots on our canvas fabrics.
 Our in-stock color options are limited on Army Duck, but we can work with you to create your own custom colors!